Dodge Ram 8.0 Magnum V10 Engine Specs, Info, Reliability, Problems

 There are a few other things you can do like port the heads but ultimately you are limited mostly to some bolt-on mods unless you want to spend a ton of money.
 Cam upgrades are available but are a bit less common.
 If you want a little added power tuning is probably the best route, you can drop an intake, headers, and throttle body on it for a bit of extra gains but that’s about it on these engines.

-Ram V10 reliability is a tough one.
-It’s not hard to say the 8.0 liter V10 is reliable.
+Engine reliability is a tough one.
+It’s not hard to say the 8.0 Magnum is reliable.
 However, it has tough competition going up against the 5.9 6BT Cummins engine which is widely regarded as one of the most reliable passenger diesel engines of all time.
 This was before the era of endless emissions equipment on diesel engines.
-The Dodge Ram 5.9 Cummins is known to hold up well beyond 300,000 miles.
+The Cummins is known to hold up well beyond 300,000 miles.
 With a B50 life of 350,000 miles a whopping 50% of engines make it beyond that mark.

-Anyways, back to the topic at hand.
-The Dodge V10 Magnum is a very reliable gasoline engine.
-It’s not hard to find owners who have 150,000+ miles with very few engine problems, if any.
-Ram V10 engines are definitely great workhorses that offer solid reliability.
+With the 8.0 Magnum, it’s not hard to find owners who have 150,000+ miles with very few engine problems, if any.
+These engines are definitely great workhorses that offer solid reliability.
 However, it doesn’t quite live up to the same longevity standards as diesel engines from the era.

 Normally, we write in-depth guides for common problems.
-However, there really isn’t much to dive into when it comes to the Dodge Ram 8.0 V10 engine.
+However, there really isn’t much to dive into when it comes to the 8.0 Magnum engine.
 No engine is perfect, though.
-There aren’t really any common problems that affect a large percentage of the Ram V10 Magnum engines.
+There aren’t really any common problems that affect a large percentage of these engines.
 However, there are a few issues that are more common than others when a failure does occur.
 We may expand this into an in-depth article in the future, but for now we’ll quickly discuss a few of the Dodge Ram V10 engine problems.

 - Cylinder Head Cracks